pasqal-io/qadence/docs/tutorials/parameters.md

 ## Parametrized QuantumModels

 As a quick reminder: `FeatureParameter` are used for data input and data encoding into a quantum state.
 `VariationalParameter` are trainable parameters in a variational ansatz.
-When used within a [`QuantumModel`][qadence.models.quantum_model.QuantumModel], an abstract quantum circuit is made differentiable with respect to both variational and feature parameters which are uniquely identified by their name.
+When used within a [`QuantumModel`][qadence.quantum_model.QuantumModel], an abstract quantum circuit is made differentiable with respect to both variational and feature parameters which are uniquely identified by their name.

 ```python exec="on" source="material-block" session="parametrized-models"